desjarlais/VPKSoft.ScintillaSpellCheck/README.md

 ![JetBrains](http://www.vpksoft.net/site/External/JetBrains/jetbrains.svg)

-## The SUO package
+## The .NET package
-The SUO stands for [unofficial.ScintillaNET](https://www.nuget.org/packages/unofficial.ScintillaNET/) dependency which is updated with the recent pull requests build from this [ScintillaNET fork](https://github.com/VPKSoft/ScintillaNET) from the original [ScintillaNET](https://github.com/jacobslusser/ScintillaNET).
-The fork was made to try to keep up with the changes to the code base suggested by users as the official version is getting outdated for unknown reason(s) 🙄.
+The package ending with .NET is depended upon the new Scintilla 5 series [Scintilla.NET](https://www.nuget.org/packages/Scintilla.NET/) and is in active development.
+The other package's Scintilla dependency is no longer being maintained even though the codebase of the dependent software may be maintained.

 ## Screenshot
 ![image](https://user-images.githubusercontent.com/40712699/57182641-0a6e3080-6eaa-11e9-86e9-9933d619e16a.png)